hiroakis/cloner/README.md

 -token  The github access token.
 The token should have "repo" scope.
 REQUIRED.
 -org    The organization name.
 REQUIRED.
 -type   The type of the repository. "private" or "public".
-OPTIONAL(default: private)
+OPTIONAL(default: private) -page   The page num.
+OPTIONAL(default: 1)
+-per    The number of results to include per page.
+OPTIONAL(default: 100)
 ```

 ## License